FFDA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 If the complaint is not subject to the informal resolution process, the Title IX coordinator shall authorize or undertake an investigation, except as provided below at Criminal or Regulatory Investigation.

 If appropriate and regardless of whether a criminal or regulatory investigation regarding the alleged conduct is pending, the Title IX coordinator shall promptly provide supportive measures intended to address sexual misconduct, protect the safety of the parties and others, and protect the parties from retaliation prior to the completion of the investigation.
 Examples of possible supportive measures include academic accommodations, such as extensions of deadlines or other course-related adjustments and modifications of class schedules; housing and dining modifications; temporary removal from an education program or activity in accordance with law; counseling; health services; campus escort services; mutual restrictions on contact between the parties; and increased security and monitoring of certain areas of the campus.

 College District Investigation

-The investigation may be conducted by the Title IX coordinator or designee or by a third party designated by the College District, such as an attorney.
+The investigation may be conducted by an investigator designated by the lead Title IX coordinator/College Institutional Equity and Compliance Officer or a designee or by a third party designated by the College District, such as an attorney.